ragib06/ragib06.github.io/_pages/about.md

 News
 ======

+- May'22: Our paper titled "Non-Parametric Inference of Relational Dependence" got accepted at UAI'22.
 - January'22: Our paper titled "Relational Causal Models with Cycles: Representation and Reasoning" got accepted at CLeaR'22.
 - May'21: I joined Pinterst Labs as a Summer intern!
 I'll be working with the Trust & Safety team to fight spam.
 - July'20: Our paper "Effectiveness of Sampling Strategies for One-shot Active Learning from Relational Data" got accepted at MLG'20.